agarland0/scope-cutter/README.md

 # Scope Cutter

-**Scope Cutter** is a CLI tool that checks whether a proposed product release resolves to **one concrete deliverable**.
+Scope Cutter is a linter for product decisions.

-It acts like a linter for release definitions.
+It checks whether a proposed product release resolves to one concrete deliverable rather than a bundle of outputs.

 ## The idea